 NOTE: Slots 2, 5, and 8 are slightly longer than the others as slot groups are resynchronized every 1ms.
+NOTE: This table supersedes the one specified in [SCTE 55-2].

 The RPD MUST acknowledge the burst in the slot in which its burst started being received.